Jeff Ulbrich: San Francisco 49ers

-Ulbrich was drafted out of the University of Hawaiʻi at Mānoa by the San Francisco 49ers in the third round (86th pick overall) of the 2000 NFL Draft.
+Ulbrich was selected out of the University of Hawaiʻi at Mānoa by the San Francisco 49ers in the third round (86th pick overall) of the 2000 NFL draft.
 He only saw action in four games during his rookie season due to a right shoulder injury.
 He won the starting job in 2001.
 In 2005, he started only five games at inside linebacker before missing the remainder of the season with a torn biceps muscle.
 He started in 9 out of 16 games in 2006.
 Ulbrich took a backup role to first round pick Patrick Willis, and also a role on special teams.
 He was placed on injured reserve on October 19, 2009, after he suffered a concussion.
 Ulbrich announced his plans to retire as a result of the concussion on December 9.
 Upon retirement, he said that he would like to become a college football coach one day.